opsplane/handbook/policies/expenses.md

 ### Books and Other Training Materials

-Feel free to order whatever books you’d like, as long as they are directly related to the work performed by thoughtbot.
+Feel free to order whatever books you'd like, as long as they are directly related to the work performed by thoughtbot.

 ### Subscription services